M4cs/Slacky/README.md

 **Configuration Setup:**

 The bot reads from a config file.
 This config file will be generated through the wizard if you have not already made one.
+If you specify a new filename with the `--config` command that config file will be loaded and if it cannot be found, that config file will be created and you'll go through the wizard again.
 Below are links for grabbing the information needed for the config:

 **Default Prefix (Use ~setprefix or set in config on startup to change):** `~`